chris-straka/bugtracker/app/fastify-mongo/README.md

 # Fastify

-I'm thinking of adding a live chat feature for each project on this one
+Live Chat Project Feature

+## Notes

+WebRTC is a technology used for RTC (audio, video, and p2p data transfer).
+It's overkill in this case.